RefTon: Reference person shot assist virtual Try-on: Method

-Unfortunately, such unpaired cloth–person data pairs $[\boldsymbol{\bar p}_{i,c_j},\boldsymbol{c}_i, \boldsymbol{p}_{i,c_i}]$ are not available in current open-source benchmarks and most of them only contain data pair $[\boldsymbol{c}_i,\boldsymbol{p}_{i,c_i}]$.
-Therefore, we synthesize unpaired person images $\boldsymbol{\bar p}_{i,c_j}$ using a mask-based try-on model, which serves as the first stage of our RefTON training strategy.
-As illustrated in Fig.~\ref{Fig:two_stage}(a), we train a virtual try-on model using agnostic person images $\boldsymbol{a}_i$, clothing images $\boldsymbol{c}_i$, densepose maps $\boldsymbol{d}_i$, warp masks $\boldsymbol{m}i$, and other auxiliary conditions as inputs.
+As illustrated in Fig.~\ref{Fig:two_stage}(a), we train a virtual try-on model using agnostic person images $\boldsymbol{a}_i$, clothing images $\boldsymbol{c}_i$, densepose maps $\boldsymbol{d}_i$, warp masks $\boldsymbol{m}_i$ as inputs.
 During inference, a random unpaired garment $\boldsymbol{c}_j$ is selected to generate the corresponding synthesized person image $\boldsymbol{\bar p}_{i,c_j}$.
 To ensure the quality of the synthesized person image $\boldsymbol{\bar p}_{i,c_j}$, the agnostic–cloth pairs $[\boldsymbol{a}_i, \boldsymbol{c}_i]$ used for training must belong to the same garment category (e.g., if $\boldsymbol{a}_i$ is from the “dresses” subset, the selected garment $\boldsymbol{c}_j$ should also come from “dresses” rather than “upper body” or “lower body”).
 Otherwise, the generated person image may appear unrealistic due to mismatches between the clothing mask region and the target garment (e.g., fitting a skirt onto the upper body or a shirt onto the lower body).

+After obtaining the unpaired person images, we train the person-to-person model with either the agnostic image $\boldsymbol{a}_i$ or the generated person image $\boldsymbol{\bar p}_{i,c_j}$ from the first stage, sampled with equal $50\%$ probability.
+Instead of training a try-on model from scratch, we freeze the encoder and decoder of \textit{Flux-kontext}~\cite{labs2025flux1kontextflowmatching} and fine-tune only the transformer blocks using Low-Rank Adaptation~\cite{hu2022lora}.
+The model is optimized with the flow-matching objective in equation.~\ref{eq:loss}.
+In addition, to help the model capture garment appearance from another person, we provide an extra reference image $\boldsymbol{r}_i$ with a probability of $25\%$, as illustrated in Fig.~\ref{Fig:two_stage}(b).